Thanatoslayer6/Himovies-Unofficial-API/README.md

-# Unnoficial Api for Himovies clones
+# Unofficial Api for Himovies clones

 Deploying on heroku,